-Bestowing Beauty: Masterpieces from Persian Lands features some 150 works of art from the 6th to the 19th century, on view publicly for the first time.
+Bestowing Beauty: Masterpieces from Persian Lands features more than 100 works of art from the 6th to the 19th century, on view publicly for the first time.
 The exhibition highlights the rich artistic and cultural heritage of Iranian civilization.

 Among the extraordinary selection are exquisite miniature paintings from the Shahnama, the Iranian national epic; a range of historically significant ceramics; precious inlaid metal wares; finely woven silk fabrics; and a monumental silk carpet from the apex of Safavid dynasty carpet production.